Nearly half of a Michigan high school's valedictorians since 2014 have come from the same family

 Graduating during a pandemic

-Ameila said she looked to her siblings for advice on writing her graduation speech.
+Amelia said she looked to her siblings for advice on writing her graduation speech.
 She said that a song titled "Always Keep this Close" that her choir was supposed to sing at the graduation ceremony inspired her speech that's now on hold.

 "It tells a story how every experience in your life shapes you and if you can hold on to those precious moments you had ... then you'll have everything you need to go on and succeed," she said.

-Note: CORRECTION: An earlier version of this story misspelled the first name of the Airport High School valedictorian.
-It is Amelia.